Certifications

 - Certification

 As a candidate for this certification, you’re responsible for participating in all phases of development, including requirements gathering, design, development, deployment, security, maintenance, performance tuning, and monitoring.
 You should be proficient in Azure: SDK Data storage options Data connections APIs App authentication and authorization Compute and container deployment Debugging To implement solutions, you partner with: Cloud solution architects DBAs DevOps Infrastructure admins Other stakeholders You should have: At least two years of programming experience.
 Proficiency in programming with Azure SDKs.
 Proficiency using Azure CLI, Azure PowerShell, and other tools.
-Important The English language version of this certification will be updated on April 11, 2025.
-Review the study guide linked in the Certification resources section for details about upcoming changes.

 - Certification